guitarremote/statistical-learning-notes/Notes.md

 * The split is allowed to use only one of those m predictors.
 A fresh sample of m predictors is taken at each split, and typically we choose m ≈ √p

+### Ridge & Lasso:
+* Same as linear regression, but the loss function we try to minimize will have RSS+ lambda times the sum of squares of regression coefficients, where lamda isthe tuning parameter
+* LASSO is similar of Ridge, only difference is instead of square of the coefficients, the absolute value multiplied by lambda is added to the loss function
+* Regularization, significantly reduces the variance of the model, without substantial increase in its bias